Gioelepinana/Pro-Prop-PTED/Readme.md

 ## Research Questions
 <!-- (50-60 words) -->
 * How can the effectiveness of scare-off measures on wild boar be measured?
 * Which impact do hiking trails (disturbance element) have on the movement patterns of wild boars?
-(Territory use / trail density) Influence with Parameters such as topology, land cover use, etc.)

 ## Results / products
 <!-- What do you expect, anticipate? -->